Scurrlin/repo_sort/README.md

 ![Repo Sort Banner](./assets/RS_meme1.jpg)

 Okay maybe the world wouldn't look EXACTLY like that if you could sort your repositories, but you get the idea.
-Though I do love GitHub and think it is a wonderful platform, I find the inability to select a default sort parameter for your repos surprising.
+While I love GitHub and think it’s a wonderful platform, I'm surprised that there’s no option to set default sorting preferences for your repositories.

-While this is certainly a minor problem, I've created a lightweight script that uses your profile readme to display your repositories using altrenative sorting options.
+Even though this is a minor problem, I've created a lightweight script that uses your profile readme to display your repos using altrenative sorting options.

 ## Getting Started